Kernix13/Kernix13/README.md

 ## ABOUT ME

-I live in Springfield, Pennsylvania, and am constantly learning various front-end languages and technologies with the goal of landing a Web Design or Front-End Developer job.
-I have loved learning all my life, and I have been studying WordPress, web design, and web development since 2020.
+I live in Springfield, Pennsylvania, and have been building projects and apps using front-end and back-end languages and technologies with the goal of landing a Web Design or Front-End Developer job.
+I have loved learning all my life, and I have been studying web design, and web development since 2020.

 I built my first two websites in 2009 using Dreamweaver.
 I installed WordPress on one of those sites in 2018, and have since built two other sites using WordPress.
 The last website I built uses the WordPress theme that I developed using _[underscores](https://underscores.me/)_ as a starter template.
 Although I like WordPress and what it has to offer for small businesses, I love writing JavaScript and CSS to bring my project ideas to life.